HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 10. Configure any required syndication properties in the WCM ConfigService.
 For example, enabling memberfixer to run during syndication.

 11. Create any required configuration items.
-For example, URLs, namespace bindings, etc.
+For example, URLs, namespace bindings, and so on.
 This is a good time to run a comparison report via the WebSphere Configuration Comparison Tool.
-For more details see [WebSphere Configuration Comparison Tool](https://github.com/IBM/websphere-cct).
+For more details, see [WebSphere Configuration Comparison Tool](https://github.com/IBM/websphere-cct).
 For more details on possible configuration settings in the Resource Environment Providers see the section Resource Environment Providers below.

-12. Import the source server base content into the HCL Portal server in the container.
+12. Import the source server base content into the HCL Portal server in the container:

     -   OpenShift: